 Family Practice Physician & Primary Care Physician located in Brooklyn, NY & Queens, Jamaica, NY

 Heart disease affects both men and women, causing significant debility and increasing the risk of early death.
-At its Brighton Beach, Brooklyn, NY and Queens, Jamaica, NY locations, Prime Care Medical Group offers state-of-the-art cardiology evaluations and ongoing management of heart disease to help patients understand their risks, avoid serious risks and enjoy better health.
+At its Brighton Beach and Flatbush, Brooklyn, NY, and Queens, Jamaica, NY locations, Prime Care Medical Group offers state-of-the-art cardiology evaluations and ongoing management of heart disease to help patients understand their risks, avoid serious risks and enjoy better health.

 Heart disease can take many forms, and the symptoms it can cause can vary based on the underlying cause and type of disease that's present.
 Generally, common symptoms of heart disease include:

 - Feeling unusually tired or weak, especially after physical exertion

 - Pain or pressure in the chest or belly

 - Pain in the arms, neck, and jaws

 Heart disease affects both men and women and is the leading cause of death in the U.S. Many types of heart disease cause few noticeable symptoms, making them difficult to detect without a medical exam.
 Having a routine cardiac exam is vitally important to maintain good health.